-“STUMPED” earned Best of Show in the Art Gallery of the Clackamas County Fair 2019 in Canby, Oregon.
+“STUMPED” is a needle felted FOX which earned Best of Show in the Art Gallery of the Clackamas County Fair 2019 in Canby, Oregon.
 It also received First Premium (a cash award) and finally: PEOPLE’S CHOICE.
 Their delightful Art Gallery organizer informed us they counted over 1,000 votes cast for favorite.
 Oh my goodness!

 The sculpture begins as a Q & A exploration arising from notion to build a FOX.
 What is the setting?
 Forest.
 This prompts consideration: